 Nels Bangerter is an award-winning and Emmy-nominated documentary film editor with over a decade of feature-length experience.
-His credits include LET THE FIRE BURN, winner of Best Editing awards from the IDA, Cinema Eye Honors, RIDM, and Tribeca Film Festival; CAMERAPERSON, which premiered at Sundance and won Best Documentary at the San Francisco International Film Festival; HBO’s VERY SEMI-SERIOUS, which premiered at Tribeca and won Best Bay Area Documentary at SFIFF; KUMU HINA, the ITVS-sponsored winner of the GLAAD Media Award for Best Documentary and PBS’s Independent Lens Audience Award; and WAR CHILD, which premiered at Berlin and won Tribeca’s Audience Award.
+His work includes LET THE FIRE BURN, winner of Best Editing awards from the International Documentary Association, Cinema Eye Honors, and Tribeca Film Festival; CAMERAPERSON, which premiered at Sundance and won the jury awards for Best Documentary at San Francisco International, Sheffield, DOXA, and Montclair film festivals; HBO’s VERY SEMI-SERIOUS, which premiered at Tribeca and won Best Bay Area Documentary at SFIFF; KUMU HINA, the ITVS-sponsored winner of the GLAAD Media Award for Best Documentary and PBS’s Independent Lens Audience Award; and WAR CHILD, which premiered at Berlin and won Tribeca’s Audience Award.

-Nels has shared his experience on festival panels at Tribeca, Sundance, Full Frame, and True/False; and has given presentations for the Karen Schmeer Film Editing Fellowship/Sundance D.F.P. and Docs In Progress.
+Nels is a 2016 Sundance Institute Lab Creative Advisor, and has shared his experience on festival panels at Tribeca, Sundance, Full Frame, and True/False; has mentored projects for the Fine Cuts program, and has given presentations for the Karen Schmeer Film Editing Fellowship/Sundance D.F.P. and Docs In Progress.
 He was also editor of BUZKASHI BOYS, an Oscar-nominated fiction short produced and edited in Kabul, Afghanistan.
 Nels was nominated for a News & Documentary Emmy for his work at DAN RATHER REPORTS, and he has advised numerous projects as an editorial consultant.